NanoComp/meep/doc/docs/Scheme_Tutorials/Custom_Source.md

 ![](../images/stochastic_emitter_trials.png)
 </center>

 The next figure shows a comparison of the normalized radiated flux for Method 1 (500 trials) and 2 (20 runs; 10 runs each for the flat and textured surface).
 The results show good agreement over the entire bandwidth spectrum.
-The Method 1 results required almost *four days* whereas the Method 2 results were obtained in less than forty minutes.
+The Method 1 (labeled "Non Deterministic") results required almost *four days* whereas the Method 2 (labeled "Deterministic") results were obtained in 24 minutes.
 In general, deterministic approaches tend to be more efficient than brute-force Monte-Carlo.

 <center>
 ![](../images/stochastic_emitter_normalized_flux_comparison.png)